ravi6/pi/README.md

- Interfacing Routines to connect Pi to  I2C devices
+* I2C devices with Pi
+Interfacing some A/D and D/A devices with RaspBerry Pi